Quick Chicken Piccata, an impressive yet simple Italian classic recipe, makes dinner sorted in just 15 minutes!

 Piccata is an Italian word that means “sharp/spicy in flavour”, and comes from the French word piqué (sharp, as in “piquant”).

 The Italian piccata is made of sliced meat coated in flour, stir-fried and served with a sauce made from the pan drippings with added lemon, capers, wine, shallots and extra butter.

-Although in Italy the most famous version is veal piccata (or swordfish piccata in the south of Italy), in the US the most popular variation is chicken piccata, and they are all incredibly tasty.
+Although in Italy the most famous version is veal piccata (or swordfish piccata in the south of Italy), in the US the most popular variation is made with chicken.

 What’s The Difference Between Chicken Piccata and Chicken Francese